henrybarreto/henrybarreto.github.io/_posts/2022-05-29-documenting-http-apis-with-openapi-standard.md

 ---
 layout: post
-title: Documenting your API with OpenAPI standard
+title: Documenting HTTP APIs with OpenAPI standard
 ---

 ## What is OpenAPI?